matemato183-del/Outreach-skill/README.md

 ## Before / After

 **Without the skill:**
-> Hey Jonas, I'm a video editor and I'd love to work with you.
-I make professional videos for social media and think I could help you get more reach.
-I have experience with coaches and would be happy to hear from you.
-Feel free to reach out! 😊
+Hi Sarah, my name is Alex and I'm a freelance web designer.
+I specialize in creating beautiful, modern websites for businesses.
+I think your company could benefit from a website redesign and I would love to work with you.
+Please don't hesitate to contact me if you're interested.
+Looking forward to hearing from you!

 **With the skill:**
-> Hey Jonas, you come across naturally on camera — that's the hardest part, and most coaches never get there.
-The problem is your Reels aren't showing that right now.
-I'm Mateo, I do planning and editing for coaches on Instagram so all you have to do is film.
-Last year I helped another coach go from 10k to 30k doing exactly that.
-Would you be open to giving it a shot? 🎾
+Hey Sarah, I noticed [Company] just rebranded — that's usually when the website becomes the bottleneck.
+I'm Alex, I build conversion-focused sites for B2B companies.
+Last month I helped a similar agency cut their bounce rate by 40% in 6 weeks.
+Worth a quick look?

 ## Installation